 AmazonSmile, owned by Amazon, donates .5% of the price of eligible items you buy to the charitable organization of your choice.
-Tens of millions of products are eligible.
+Tens of millions of products are eligible and this is a great way to donate when doing your regular shopping.

 It costs you absolutely nothing to have them donate for you and Amazon receives no money for doing so.
 Once you choose who you want to donate to, you simply shop from smile.amazon.com to start reaping small rewards for the charity or nonprofit.